Gearing up for Pancake Tuesday? Here's where you'll want to book your breakfast next week

-Pancake Tuesday was such a significant day in my calendar as a child.
-The thought of stuffing my face with stacks of pancakes seemed like the best thing ever.
-And it was.
-These days, while I still indulge on this important day, I also love to eat them year-round, and thankfully, there are plenty of places in Dublin flipping pancakes every day.
-From sweet to savoury, fluffy to flat, here are some of my favourites.
+Pancake Tuesday was such a significant day in my calendar as a child, the thought of stuffing my face with stacks of flat round fried pancakes seemed like the best thing ever.
+It was.
+These days while I still indulge on this important day I also love to eat them year-round and thankfully there are plenty of places in Dublin flipping pancakes every day.
+From sweet to savoury, fluffy to flat here are some of my favourites

 Alma, 12 South Circular Road, Dublin 8

-You may have spotted the pancakes from this newly opened, Argentinian cafe with a twist, already on Instagram.
-Because just like the café, they are picture perfect.
-Their fluffy buttermilk pancakes with a brandy and orange mascarpone are served with poached vanilla pears, and topped with orange zest, candied almonds and then all drenched in the most divine homemade dulce de leche.
+At this picture-perfect Argentinian cafe with a twist, the pancakes are an event, every day.
+Homemade dulce leche is drizzled over fluffy buttermilk cakes with brandy and orange mascarpone served with poached vanilla pears, topped with orange zest and candied almond.
 You can add crispy bacon too.
 Served daily on their breakfast menu.

 Gertrude, 130 Pearse Street, Dublin 2